 Title 1, Part A, is a federally funded program which provides services to schools based on student economic needs.
 Title I is designed to support state and local school reform efforts tied to challenging state academic standards to improve teaching and learning, and to ensure that all children have a fair, equal, and significant opportunity to obtain a high-quality education.
 Title I schools jointly develop a written parental involvement policy with parents each year called the School-Parent Compact.

-In the William S. Hart Union High School District, eight schools are eligible to receive Title I funds and implement school-wide programs as a part of the Elementary and School Secondary Education Act of 1965 (ESEA), the No Child Left Behind Act of 2002 (NCLB), and the Every Student Succeeds Act of 2015 (ESSA).
+In the William S. Hart Union High School District, seven schools are eligible to receive Title I funds and implement schoolwide programs as a part of the Elementary and School Secondary Education Act of 1965 (ESEA), the No Child Left Behind Act of 2002 (NCLB), and the Every Student Succeeds Act of 2015 (ESSA):Bowman, Canyon, Golden Valley, Hart, La Mesa, Placerita, and Sierra Vista

 Parent involvement is critical in support of student achievement.
 Each school provides opportunities for families to be engaged and involved in their child’s education to support student learning.
 Parents are encouraged and invited to become partners in education with each school, contributing valuable ideas, input, and feedback throughout the year which is used to revise school site plans annually.